-- I’ve only looked at one or two examples of each active ingredient to compile this list – for some active ingredients there are many different brand names that may have different side effects.
+- We've only looked at one or two examples of each active ingredient to compile this list.
+There are many different brand names for some active ingredients that may have other side effects.

-- Side effects may be down to the suspension, excipients, or non-active ingredients or user error (as with drooling after licking), not the active ingredient.
+- Side effects may be down to the suspension, excipients, non-active ingredients, or user error (as with drooling after licking) rather than the active ingredient.

-- This doesn’t take into account how long the product has been on the market, and therefore how many adverse reaction reports it has picked up.
-Whilst all products are tested for safety before being made available, useful information from the huge numbers and variety of cats in the ‘real world’ will not have been collected yet in very new products.
+- This doesn't consider how long the product has been on the market and, therefore, how many adverse reaction reports it has picked up.
+While all products are tested for safety before being made available, helpful information from the vast numbers and variety of cats in the 'real world' will not have been collected yet in very new products.

-- Individual pets may react differently, or the side effects may be more debilitating if on top of other illnesses your individual pet may have.
+- Individual pets may react differently, or the side effects may be more debilitating on top of other illnesses your pet may have.

-- These products may not all be equally as effective, or suitable for every situation.
-Some of these products shouldn’t be used on kittens, lactating queens, or cats that suffer from seizures.
-Others may not be suitable for cats that like to roam or who are difficult to tablet.
-Lastly, some fleas may be resistant to some products making local knowledge essential when choosing the correct flea treatment to use.
+- These products may not all be equally effective or suitable for every situation.
+Some of these products shouldn't be used on kittens, lactating queens, or cats who suffer from seizures.
+Others may not be suitable for cats that like to roam or are challenging to tablet.
+Lastly, some fleas may be resistant to certain products making local knowledge essential when choosing the correct flea treatment.

 How can I make sure my cat’s flea treatment is as safe as possible?

-There are some things you can do to make a flea treatment as safe as possible.
+You can do some things to make a flea treatment as safe as possible.

 Firstly, use a prescription product advised by your veterinarian.
-They’ll be able to weigh up your cat’s individual risks based on their age, weight, and other conditions.
+They’ll be able to weigh your cat and discuss their individual risks based on their age and other health conditions.
 They may even say that flea treatment is not needed year-round in your area.

-You should never mix products, use a flea treatment designed for or prescribed for a different animal, or use a different dosage than the one that was prescribed.
+You should never mix products or use a flea treatment designed for or prescribed for a different animal, even if you think it’s safe.
+You must also check the dose carefully and never use a different dosage than the prescribed one.

 What should I do if I notice a reaction to a flea medication in my cat?

-If your cat is showing symptoms that you suspect are related to their flea medication, you should call your vet for advice.
-Even if no treatment is needed, your vet will usually ask you for further information – this will be used by the vet to report the adverse effect to the drug manufacturer.
+If your cat shows symptoms that you suspect are related to flea medication, you should call your vet for advice.
+Even if no treatment is needed, your vet will usually ask you further information.
+The vet will use this to report the adverse effect to the drug manufacturer.

-Collecting this information allows drug manufacturers to keep an eye on their products and collect the ‘real world’ information to make sure their safety advice is up to date.
-The drug manufacturer may want further information about the side effects your cat has experienced as part of their investigation, or may even ask for tests to be done to determine exactly what caused the symptoms in your cat.
+Collecting this information allows drug manufacturers to keep an eye on their products and collect the 'real world' data to make sure their safety advice is up to date.
+The drug manufacturer may want further information about the side effects your cat has experienced as part of their investigation.
+They may even ask for tests to be done to determine precisely what caused the symptoms in your cat.

-Side effects from medications are generally rare, but it’s sensible to find the safest flea treatment for cats, if you can.
-Your vet is the best person to advise you on what’s safest for your cat’s individual circumstances and they can also provide you with further information about getting rid of fleas or treating other animals in the house.
+Side effects from medications are generally rare, but it's sensible to find the safest flea treatment for cats if you can.
+Your vet is the best person to advise you on what's safest for your cat's circumstances, and they can also provide you with further information about getting rid of fleas in your home or treating other animals.